 At Common Ground, the Bible is our guide to spiritual life and practice.
 We have regular Bible Studies, both on Sunday mornings and during the week.
 We also offer classes on a variety of topics such as family life, spiritual growth, and fiction.

-Each summer we look forward to our Vacation Bible School!
+We have certainly enjoyed our Vacation Bible School through the years!
 Who has more fun - the kids or the adults?
 We get into the theme with decorations and costumes.
 Learning about Jesus can be so much fun!

 We've had Ice Cream Socials...complete with taste-testing, make-your-own contests, with winners receiving the "Golden Scoop" trophy...and Golf Outings, with the winning team receiving the "Golden Tee"!
 Plus, our Bowling Nights have been a hoot - not to be outdone, there is sometimes a trophy involved - the "Pin" - although not golden!